top of page

 Key Operational Resilience Considerations for Vendors

-For vendors serving the financial industry, understanding the regulatory landscape and the expectations from financial institutions regarding operational resilience and exit strategies is crucial.
+For vendors serving the financial industry, understanding the regulatory landscape and the expectations from financial institutions regarding operational resilience, vendor risk management, and exit strategies is crucial.
+Moreover, addressing potential risks such as cybersecurity risks and operational inefficiencies is essential for maintaining compliance and trust in third-party relationships.
 Here’s how it applies:

 • Vendors should establish their own risk management and compliance frameworks to align with the expectations of their financial industry clients and relevant regulations.